-Cardiac Arrest - Unknown Rhythm
+Cardiac Arrest- Unknown Rhythm

-1. Any medical cardiac arrest or near-arrest patient (pediatric patients = no signs of puberty), including cardiac dysrthymias such as tachycardias, bradycardias, and ineffective cardiac rhythms (VF, PEA, IVR, etc).
-Treat with the appropriate algorithm within your scope of practice.

-2. In all cases, attempt to determine cause of the problem and resolve or treat appropriately.
+Criteria: 1: Any medical cardiac arrest or near-arrest patient, including cardiac dysrrthmias such as tachycardias, bradycardias, and ineffective cardiac rhythms (VF, PEA, IVR, etc.).
+Treat with the appropriate algorithm within your scope of practice 2.
+In all cases, attempt to determine cause of the problem and resolve or treat appropriately B Recommend use of automated chest compression device and CPR feedback mechanisms.

-Provider: Order/Treatment: Order Type: EMR 1.
-Begin/maintain/ensure high-quality CPR.
-S - Standing 2.
-Insert BLS Airways (NPA, OPA) and administer Oxygen as needed to assure - SpO2 94-99%.
-Attach AED and follow prompts.
-EMT 3.
-Recommend use of automated chest compression device and CPR S - Standing feedback mechanisms.
 Movement and/or transport of the patient while performing manual CPR is not recommended.
-Consider elevating patient's head 30 degrees if using mechanical CPR device.
-4. Insert BiAD "Rescue Airway" such as King, Combitube, iGel and ventilate at rate of NO MORE THAN 10-12 per minute.
-EMT-I 5.
-Upon return of spontaneous circulation (ROSC) consider placing an S - Standing endotracheal tube.
-DO NOT STOP COMPRESSIONS or STOP RESUSCITATION to place endotracheal tube.
-EMT-I 6.
-Evaluate for and treat any causes of cardiac arrest: Hypovolemia - treat S - Standing with 20cc/kg isotonic fluid boluses; Hydrogen ion - if prolonged down-time (>30 minutes) consider 1 mEq/kg Sodium Bicarbonate IV; Hyper/hypokalemia - if suspected hyperkalemia consider 1 g IV Calcium Chloride and 50 mEq Sodium Bicarbonate; Toxins/Tablets - suspected overdose, administer Naloxone (Narcan);
+Consider elevating patient's head 30 degrees if using mechanical CPR device Insert BIAD "Rescue Airway" such as King, Combitube, iGel, and ventilate at rate of NO FASTER THAN 1 every 5-6 seconds A Evaluate for and treat any causes of cardiac arrest (ex: hypovolemia- treat with 20 cc/kg isotonic fluid boluses; or any other special circumstances in Special Circumstances Resuscitation Protocol Ι Upon return of spontaneous circulation (ROSC) consider placing an endotracheal tube.
+DO NOT STOP COMPRESSIONS or STOP RESUSCITATION to place endotracheal tube

 1. Patients that have ROSC should be stabilized to ensure optimal patient outcome.
-Recommendation is that the patient have 10 minutes of spotaneous circulation (see ROSC algorithm) PRIOR to transporting the patient.
+Recommendation is that the patient have 10 minutes of spontaneous circulation (see ROSC algorithm) PRIOR to transporting the patient

-2. Immediately return to chest compressions after any rhythm or pulse check, pauses to deliver a shock should last no more than 5 seconds; have defibrillator charged and ready to go prior to stopping compressions.
+2. Immediately return to chest compressions after any rhythm or pulse check, pauses to deliver a shock should last no more than 5 seconds; have defibrillator charged and ready to go prior to stopping compressions

-3. ACLS/PALS treatment algorhithms should be utilized - see enclosed references.
+3. ACLS/PALS treatment algorithms should be utilized - see enclosed references.
 ROSC algorithm is based on adult patient, adjust for pediatric ROSC and use weight-based dosing and age-appropriate dosing.
+Pediatric patient is one with no signs of puberty.

-4. If appropriate, contact medical control for Code Grey after potential causes have been corrected and patient remains unresponsive to therapy.
+4. If appropriate, contact medical control for Code Grey after potential causes have been corrected and patient remains unresponsive to therapy

 5. Cardizem (Diltiazem) is contraindicated in patients with history of Wolf-Parkinson-White Syndrome (WPW).
-Lopressor may be substituted based on drug availability.
+Lopressor may be substituted based on drug availability

-6. Consider halving the dosage of medications in patients with renal failure, hepatic failure, and/or patients >70 years of age.
+6. Consider halving the dosage of medications in patients with renal failure, hepatic failure, and/or patients >70 years of age

-7. Depth, rate of compressions and ventilation rate per current ECC guidelines.
+7. Depth, rate of compressions and ventilation rate per current ECC guidelines